-The soft, powdery bark of the slippery elm is actually multi-faceted.
-You can soak it in cold water then add it to juice, pureed fruit, and hot cereals… among other possibilities.
+The slippery elm is native to North America and gets its name from the high mucilage, or slippery, content.
+The bark has long been considered healthful: Native Americans used slippery elm bark to treat sore throats, coughs, mastitis and many other ailments, as did the Colonists who followed their example.
+Today, people use slippery elm in tinctures, syrups, throat lozenges, and, of course, teas.
+The soft, powdery bark of the slippery elm is multi-faceted: You can soak it in cold water then add it to juice, pureed fruit, and hot cereals… among other possibilities.
 For tea, add a teaspoon of Slippery Elm to a glass jar half filled with cold water, put the lid on tight, and shake.
 Then add hot water and shake again.
 Let the tea sit for only a minute or two: the longer it sits, the thicker it becomes.
 Comes in a clear container.
 Store in a dark, cool shelf with other herbs, spices or teas.